dubbell/performancebot/getting-started.md

      - [x] **Pull requests**: Access: Read and Write
 4. Under `Where can this GitHub App be installed?`, check `Only on this account`.

+### Installing the App

+Once the Bot is created, go to the settings of it, and press `Install App` in the menu on the left and allow it to access all your repositories.

 ### Configuring the App

 This step covers generating private keys to sign access token requests, as well as setting the right webhook url.